adriano-de-ruvo/exporting_autocracy/README.md

 3. **Data Analysis**: Processed data is used to generate visualizations and insights
 4. **Output Generation**: Final figures are saved to output

-## Dependencies

 The project uses the renv package to manage dependencies.
-Key packages include:
-- `dplyr` and `tidyr` for data manipulation
-- `ggplot2` for visualization
-- `sf`, `rnaturalearth`, and `rnaturalearthdata` for geographical mapping
-- `ERT` for accessing the Episodes of Regime Transformation dataset

 To reproduce this analysis, first activate the renv environment by running:

 ```r
 source("renv/activate.R")